-Henley-on-Thames: In the episode Last year’s Model, the Grad II listed Town Hall of Henley was used as the ‘Court House of Causton’.
+Henley-on-Thames: In the episode, Last Year’s Model, the Grade II listed Town Hall of Henley was used as the ‘Court House of Causton’.
 The Town Hall was also used as the ‘auction room’ in Black Book.
-Additionally, the Gabriel Machin butcher shop, which has existed in Henley since 1861, was featured in The Magician’s Nephew episode as a double for ‘Anton Thorneycrofts butcher’.
+Additionally, the Gabriel Machin butcher shop, which has existed in Henley since 1861, was featured in The Magician’s Nephew episode as a double for ‘Anton Thorneycroft’s butcher’.
 And the popular Royal Regatta, which takes place in Henley every year, became the Midsomer Regatta in Dead in the Water, which Barnaby and his wife visited for a picnic.
 Café Vinters, where Barnaby bought drinks in the Dawn Amongst the Dead Men is also located in Henley and was transformed into La Bodega, a restaurant and tapas bar.

 Wallingford: Wallingford is representing the town of Causton; walk along the Midsomer walking trail and discover the Corn Exchange, the Market Place as well as the Theatre, which displayed the Causton Playhouse in numerous episodes.